voussoir/reddit/SubredditBirthdays/README.md

 24 December 2014: **Massive speed boost** - I just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
 Together, these changes make updates go like 20x faster.
 Why have I waited so long?

 18 February 2015: Database is now TOO BIG for github!
 ZIP is provided in its place.
 The db is now tracking subreddit_type and submission_type to help detect spam.
 This has put the file over the allowed 100 megabyte limit.
 I'll probably forget to re-zip it on every commit but I'll do my best.

+03 October 2015: I'm starting to migrate to Git LFS for storing the big stuff.
+All of the /show/ text files are now using the extension "vdump" so that they can be registered to lfs without interfering with any other text files I use.
+They are still text files.
 ______